 Top 10 in regulation 2017

-As part of our 2017 Top 100 most influential people in shipping series, we rank the leading figures in regulation and lobbying
+Class of 2017: we rank the leading figures in regulation and lobbying

 01 / Kitack Lim, secretary-general, International Maritime Organization